mkrapp/semic/example/Readme.md

 Running the model
 -----------------
-To run the model, use either one of the input files provided
+To run the model, use either one of the input files provided in the `data` directory

 * c01\_input.txt (365 time steps, long-term 30-day miving average))
 * c05\_input.txt